 It all ends when the Mayor of Tampa reclaims the city and casts out the pirates.
-A huge celebration of community over 100 years old, at least 1 million Floridians reported they have attended at least once.
+A huge celebration of the community over 100 years old, at least 1 million Floridians reported they have attended at least once.

 If the bustling energy of the pirates is too much, Children’s Gasparilla is alcohol-free and geared for all ages.
 A smaller version of the “victory parade” allows kids to get their hands on some pirate treasure.